forlilab/Ringtail/README.md

 Once your docking results are in a database, Ringtail provides a wealth of ways to apply your chemical intuition and narrow down the results to likely pharmacological hits: filter by docking score, ligand efficiency, receptor interactions, or ligand chemistry; cluster for diversity; compare hits across targets; and export exactly the molecules and data you want.

+Filter by ligand molecular weight or supply a CSV of ligand names to select a specific set of compounds, for example, for export.

+Export selected results as SDF files or CSVs with your choice of columns.

 Use Ringtail however suits you, as a user-friendly [command line tool](https://ringtail.readthedocs.io/en/latest/cmdline.html) for straightforward screening, or an extensive [Python API](https://ringtail.readthedocs.io/en/latest/api.html) for building it into your own pipelines and scripts.
 In-depth documentation for both can be found on [ReadTheDocs](https://ringtail.readthedocs.io).

+The Python API also accepts docked RDKit molecules from AD6 and Vina result strings directly, allowing docking pipelines to write results without intermediate files.

+The Python API also lets you mark poses as accepted, maybe, or rejected and attach comments to track screening decisions.

 ## Fast, even at scale